-In 2020, and well into 2021 this beauty eCommerce trend is set to continue with brands such as Coca Cola partnering alongside eyeshadow giant, Morphe, whilst MAC branched out into new territory by announcing a collaboration with popular Chinese online multiplayer game, Honour of Kings, and Mentos lent their name to a new range by K-Beauty label Innisfree.
+This beauty ecommerce trend is set to continue.
+Brands such as Coca Cola have partnered with eyeshadow giant, Morphe.
+MAC branched out into new territory by announcing a collaboration with popular Chinese online multiplayer game, Honour of Kings.
+And Mentos lent their name to a new range by K-Beauty label Innisfree.

 It’s not just large brands taking advantage either: With digital advertising becoming an ever more convoluted space, co-branding with influencers is a new, effective way of combining two sets of audiences and generating excitement as well as sales and brand following.

 Colourpop released numerous collaborations with YouTuber Kathleenlights, who boasts over four million subscribers, along with multiple collaborations from smaller influencers.
 The makeup brand launched solely on social media and developed such a cult following that their popularity as a small brand skyrocketed them into selling at both Sephora and Ulta.

 As influencers continue to take hold of the digital and collaborative space, more startup brands are beginning to make use of audiences readily available to them.